Written by Divinity Nutra, Updated on March 19, 2023

 Final Thoughts on Turmeric and Muscle Inflammation

 Does turmeric help with muscle pain and inflammation?
 The answer appears to be, yes.
-Curcumin has a definitive track record of serving as an active anti-inflammatory agent.
+Curcumin has a definitive track record of serving as an active anti-inflammatory agent and is one of the best natural remedies for muscle pain and inflammation.
 The best part is that there are minimal side effects.
-With multiple human trials demonstrating both the efficacy and safety of turmeric, we may finally have an excellent natural therapy to complement traditionally prescribed anti-inflammatory medications (NSAIDs).
+With multiple human trials demonstrating both the efficacy and safety of turmeric, we may finally have an excellent natural therapy to complement traditionally prescribed anti-inflammatory medications.

 At the very least, it seems we have a reliable natural method to speed up post-workout muscle recovery.